-When I clicked to see the details, lo and behold, each and every one of the hard inquiries was correct.
+When I clicked to see the details, each and every one of the hard inquiries was correct.
 I had been in the market for a new car last year and went to several dealerships and lending institutions to check their auto loan rates.
 It was all accurately reflected.
 No gripes here, Equifax.

 I also was concerned about the number of accounts I had open.
 To be honest, I couldn’t exactly remember.
 Did I close this credit card?
 Was that one still open?
 So I clicked on the “Total Accounts” button and got an itemized list of not only my open credit accounts but the ones I’ve closed as well.

 I began to realize that — just like my parents always said — my credit history followed me around.
 Some accounts that I had forgotten about or didn’t use for a number of years showed up on the list as still active.

 While this is all some great information, the biggest peace of mind is being able to verify the accounts it shows you have.
 In other words, don’t just take Equifax’s word for it when it shows you want accounts you have, always try to authenticate their information.
 Credit Karma even says on the page “Check the accounts listed to make sure they’re accurate.”
 Again, if you sign up for their alerts, Credit Karma will let you know if someone else tries to open an account in your name.

 Satisfied that my financial history is in decent health and that I don’t have any credit monsters in the closet that could jump out to bite me down the line, I logged off and decided to head to lunch.
 Should I pay cash or charge it?
 I now had to think very carefully about that.